Koreans in the Philippines: Migration history

 The second phase of Korean settlement in the Philippines consisted of the war brides of Filipino soldiers who fought on the side of the UN Forces in the Korean War.
 About 30 moved to the Philippines with their husbands in the 1960s; in 1975, they formed the Mothers' Association.

 Beginning with the third phase, migration began to take on a more economic character.
 With the growth of the South Korean economy, companies in labour-intensive manufacturing industries responded to increasing wages by relocating their operations to other countries, including the Philippines, beginning in the 1980s.
 As a result, managers of enterprises both big and small, along with their families, began to increase.
 The fourth phase, in the 1990s. saw an expansion in the variety of Korean businesses in the Philippines; South Korean businesspeople not from just manufacturing companies, but import-export businesses, restaurants, and construction companies, all founded ethnic-specific business associations in this era.

 The fifth phase of migration history, beginning in the late 1990s and 2000s, saw the number of students increase.
 The influx of students coincided with a more relaxed visa policy of the Bureau of Immigration (BI) aimed at attracting foreign students.
 It was also marked by growing influence and engagement by the various Korean associations with mainstream Philippine society.
 For example, the Merchant Association, formed in July 2001 and renamed as the Financial Expert Union Association in 2002, helped to regularise the status of South Korean entrepreneurs who had been working without a proper visa, while the South Korean Used Automobile Import Association fought against a newly introduced prohibition on the importation of used cars, and the Travel Company Association worked with the Philippine Department of Tourism to resolve visa and licensing issues for South Korean tour guides who hoped to work in the Philippines.

+This case of migration can be seen in a unique standpoint.
+Rather than arriving for purposes such as political safety or financial stability, they are rather coming to the Philippines for vacation, leisurely activities, business ventures, or for schooling.
+In the past, when we look at global migration patterns, people typically leave their countries for safety or financial purposes.
+This is one of the rare cases in history where a migration pattern so large is coming from a place of stability.